-- Establish an agreed framework for cooperation and coordination between the parties; - Confirm the City and the Province's agreement and commitment to working together in the province and mobilising municipalities within the city's region and province to broadly - - Promote the objectives of the EPWP through mainstreaming the use of labour-intensive employment in the delivery of public programmes/ projects in the city and/or the province; - Achieve the targeted number of FTEs by 2014; - Expand EPWP programmes/ projects that maximise job creation in the city and/or province; - Report on EPWP and meeting the requirements of the EPWP Incentive Grant. - Specify the institutional structures that will oversee, monitor, report on progress in implementing the EPWP, and decide on interventions for achieving the EPWP targets; - Provide for mutual assistance and support in respect of EPWP programmes/ projects.
+- Establish an agreed framework for cooperation and coordination between the parties; - Confirm the Municipality's and the Province's agreement and commitment to working together in the province and mobilising municipalities and provinces to broadly - - Promote the objectives of the EPWP through mainstreaming the use of labour-intensive employment in the delivery of public programmes/ projects in the municipality and/or the province: - Achieve the targeted number of FTEs by 2015; - Expand EPWP programmes/ projects that maximise job creation in the municipality and/or province; - Report on EPWP and meeting the requirements of the EPWP Incentive Grant. - Specify the institutional structures that will oversee, monitor, report on progress in implementing the EPWP, and decide on interventions for achieving the EPWP targets; - Provide for mutual assistance and support in respect of EPWP programmes/ projects.

-2.2 Incentivising the take-up of labour-intensive methods
+3.2 Incentivising the take-up of labour-intensive methods